A five-digit number that the BBSM software generates for access to the Internet.

 Simple Network Management Protocol.
 SNMP is an application layer protocol that facilitates the exchange of management information between network devices.
 It is part of the Transmission Control Protocol/Internet Protocol (TCP/IP) protocol suite.
-SNMP allows network administrators to manage network performance, find and solve network problems, and plan for network growth.
+SNMP enables network administrators to manage network performance, find and solve network problems, and plan for network growth.

-secure sockets layer.
+Secure Sockets Layer.
 SSL is a web encryption protocol for providing secure transactions between a web server and a web browser, such as the transmission of credit card numbers for e-commerce.

 Transmission Control Protocol/Internet Protocol.
 TCP/IP is a communications protocol that is the standard protocol of the Internet and the global standard for communications.
 TCP provides transport functions, which ensures that the total amount of bytes sent is received correctly at the other end.
 TCP/IP is a routable protocol, and the IP part of TCP/IP provides the routing capability.